simplesteph/kafka-0.11-examples/README.md

 # And Kafka Streams?

-Kafka 0.11 has exactly once support for Kafka Streams.
+Kafka 0.11 has exactly once semantics support for Kafka Streams.
 To learn about it, I'd recommend my other repo:

 https://github.com/simplesteph/kafka-streams-course